 • The broader ecosystem includes the reef itself, along with surrounding mangroves, seagrass beds, and the open ocean.

-Why Coral Reef Animals Matter
+Why Do Coral Reef Animals Matter?

 Conclusion: Guardians of the Reef